What Is A Bed In A Box?

 These mattress types all have their pros and cons, and most people can find a mattress that works very well for them within this range.
 From my experience of the online mattress market, memory foam mattresses are by far the most common and are very popular.

 My personal preference is a hybrid mattress, because I prefer the support of coils over foam, but like the feel foam or latex can give as a comfort layer.
-They are also good air circulation and strong edges.
+They are also best for air circulation and strong edges.

 The answer here is, like with most things, it depends.